Northern Spain Road Trip: Sights & Map

 - Northern Spain Road Trip 7 Days: Bilbao (2 days) → San Sebastián (2 days) → Biarritz (1 day) → Bordeaux (2 days).
 Pure highlights, perfect for beginners.

-The best order – from personal experience: I recommend West-to-East, So, from Bilbao to Bordeaux.
+The best order – from personal experience: I recommend west-to-east, from Bilbao to Bordeaux.
 You start with the architectural highlight, the Guggenheim Museum, work your way through Basque cuisine and culture, cross the border into France for the sophisticated Biarritz, and end with the classic French grand finale in Bordeaux with its wine regions.
 The reverse direction also works, but the crescendo is better built from Spain to France.

 Bilbao sights: Guggenheim, pintxos and Basque culture